 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Organization's exposure to interest rate risk is limited to the investments which are subject to future changes in interest rates.
+The Organization's exposure to interest rate risk is limited to the investments and line of credit which are subject to future changes in interest rates.